Blade (New Line franchise character): The emergence of the Reapers

-In a battle with Reapers in a vampire nightclub, Blade discovers that like him, they are immune to most vampire weaknesses.
-The Reaper leader, Jared Nomak, arrives and holds Nyssa hostage, before attempting to recruit Blade to his cause, citing their mutual hatred of vampires.
-After several of the Bloodpack's members are killed, Blade fights Nomak, who he finds is immune to his weapons.
-As the sun rises, Nomak retreats and Whistler returns, revealing that he has found the Reaper nest in the sewer, which Blade and the Bloodpack proceed to; several of their members are killed by a Reaper horde before Blade saves Nyssa and uses the UV-bomb to kill all of the Reapers except for Nomak.
-Nyssa is seriously injured until Blade allows her to drink his blood to survive.
-After Reinhardt and Damaskinos' forces betray and capture Blade, Whistler, Nyssa, and Scud, it is revealed that the Reapers exist as a result of Damaskinos' efforts to engineer a stronger breed of vampires and make daywalkers like Blade: Nomak, the first Reaper, is his own son, whom Damaskinos considers a failure due to his weakness to sunlight.
-Scud reveals himself to be one of Damaskinos' familiars, but Blade, who already suspected this, kills him with the explosive he planted on Reinhardt earlier.
-After Damaskinos reveals that he plans to harvest Blade's blood in order to perfect his experiments and give himself immunity to sunlight and create a new and entirely invincible breed of vampires, Whistler escapes and frees Blade, almost drained of blood, causing him to fall into Damaskinos' blood pool, restoring his strength and allowing him to fight his way through Damaskinos' henchmen and kill Reinhardt.
-After Nyssa betrays her father to her brother, furious at him for hiding his existence, Nomak then bites Nyssa, drinking her blood, before engaging Blade in battle and stabbing Nomak in his only weak spot.
-With his revenge complete, and wanting to end his suffering, Nomak kills himself with Blade's sword.
-Fulfilling Nyssa's wish of dying as a vampire, Blade takes her outside and embraces her as her body disintegrates due to the rising sun.
+During a battle with Reapers in a vampire nightclub, Brooks discovers that, like him, they are immune to most vampire weaknesses.
+The Reaper's leader, Jared Nomak, arrives and holds Nyssa hostage, before attempting to recruit Brooks to his cause citing their mutual hatred of vampires.
+After several of the Bloodpack are killed, Brooks fights Nomak, who discovers he is immune to his silver weapons.
+As the sun rises, Nomak retreats and Whistler returns, revealing that he has found the Reaper nest in the sewer.
+Brooks and the Bloodpack also learn the Reapers are weak to silver piercing the heart, but their hearts are encased in bone.
+They enter the nest and discover the Reaper horde.
+Brooks saves Nyssa and uses a UV light bomb to kill all of the Reapers except for Nomak.
+Nyssa is seriously injured until Brooks allows her to drink his blood to survive.

+The Vampire Nation betrays and captures Brooks, Whistler, and Scud, revealing that the Reapers exist as a result of Damaskinos' efforts to engineer a stronger breed of vampires resistant to their natural weaknesses.
+Nomak, the first Reaper, is his own son.
+Scud reveals himself to be one of Damaskinos' familiars but Brooks, who already suspected this, kills him with the explosive that had been detached from Reinhardt's head.
+After Damaskinos reveals that he plans to harvest Brooks' blood to give himself immunity to sunlight and create a new breed of vampires, Whistler escapes and frees Brooks, who falls into Damaskinos' blood pool, restoring his strength and allowing him to fight his way through Damaskinos' henchmen and kill Reinhardt.
+After Nyssa betrays her father, furious at him for hiding Nomak's connection as his son, Nomak bites Nyssa, drinking her blood, before engaging Brooks in battle.
+Brooks defeats Nomak who kills himself with Brooks' sword.
+Fulfilling Nyssa's wish of dying as a vampire, Brooks takes her outside and embraces her as she turns to ash.